|search engine by freefind|

 Please Note: LearnEmunah.com and AllFaith.com are completely independent of the various groups I associate with.
 Beit Emunah is an independent Sephardic based Breslov Shul and Keruv.
 The views expressed here are my own understandings and do not necessarily reflect those of anyone else.
 Likewise, the views of the various groups I associate with do not always express mine.
 Please refrain from making assumptions about my beliefs and practices until you get to know me.
 If you have questions, ask me, don't assume.
 In many ways I'm not your average Chassid nor rabbi.
 Heck, I'm not even your average Jew!
 But then... few Jews really are when you get to know us!
 Our diversity is among our greatest strengths.

-I am a committed Religious Zionist, although I am not directly affiliated with any Zionist groups.
-I have the utmost respect for the work of late Rabbi Meir Kahana, but have no association with any of the groups that emerged from him.
+I am a committed Religious Zionist.
+I have the utmost respect for the work of late Rabbi Meir Kahana, but have no direct association with any of the groups that emerged from him.
 I have strong opinions concerning the politics of Israel, but am not active in the politics of Israel nor the US.

 Without supporting the Nation and People of Israel one can not honestly claim to be loyal to our Holy Scriptures, Traditions, Religion, or People in my opinion.
 Far too many Jews today, even some rabbis (both Orthodox and non-Orthodox), are turning against Israel and thereby betraying the Hope of the Redemption.
 The Hope of Zion is the bedrock of Judaism and our people and that HOPE is solidly establish on Jewish control and governance of our Holy Land.
 Judaism and Zionism can not be separated.
-They are one.
+They are eternally one.